 SEO keywords need to be used in a few strategic locations.

-You’ll also get better results if you include your primary SEO keyword in the title of your content, the first paragraph of any text, the title and alt text for any media like images, videos and audio, (where relevant) and in at least one heading if there are any.
+You’ll also get better results if you include your primary SEO keyword in the title of your content, the first paragraph of any text (whether it’s spoken or written), the title and alt text for any media, such as images, videos, and audio, (where relevant) and in at least one heading if there are any.
 Scattering the keyword through the rest of the content, where it would naturally go, is also best practice.
 And the conclusion of your content is another logical and powerful place to include the primary SEO keyword.

 The key with any SEO keyword, is to use it wherever doing so will improve the experience your target audience has when consuming your content.
-If you find yourself struggling to use it naturally, you’ve got the wrong keyword for the content.
+If you find yourself struggling to use it naturally, you’ve got the wrong keyword for the content or you’re trying to stuff it in too many places.

 In addition to the primary SEO keyword, most pieces of content will also have one or more secondary SEO keywords that complement the primary keyword and lend structure to the content.
 You’ll get the best results if you use these in the meta description, throughout the main content and in relevant headings and subheadings.

-A good rule of thumb is to focus one section of your content around each secondary SEO keyword or specific search queries.
-The more valuable keywords should show up in level 2 headings (or segment titles for video and audio etc.) and the associated content, and less valuable secondary SEO keywords might show up in subheadings or just in the body of the content.
+A good rule of thumb is to focus one section of your content around each secondary SEO keyword or a specific search query.
+The more valuable keywords should show up in level 2 headings (or segment titles for video and audio etc.) and the associated content.
+Less valuable secondary SEO keywords might show up in subheadings or just in the body of the content.

 SEO keyword FAQs